 Additions to historic commercial buildings allow building owners the ability to adapt their structure to provide additional interior space.
-An addition can be an expansion to an existing building footprint, additional stories added atop an existing building, or the introduction of new rooftop penthouses and mechanical equipment.
+An addition can be an expansion to an existing building footprint or additional stories added atop an existing building.
 Additions can be compatible and complementary to historic resources when the new addition respects the scale, design, materials, and form of the attached historic building and the historic district as a whole.
 Conversely, the opposite can occur with new additions that subsume the historic structure or utilize a design and materials that do not complement surrounding historic buildings resulting in a loss of historic character.
 Therefore, the design, scale, massing, placement, and materials proposed for additions will be carefully considered.
 An addition should not overpower the original building.
 For example, a proposed 6-story addition atop a historic 3-story building would overpower the original building and likely would not match the scale or massing of the surrounding context.

-- · If an addition to a historic commercial building is desired, the addition is located at the rear of the building (not on a primary façade) - · Additions incorporate materials or design elements from the historic portion of the building but do not strive to copy historic designs or attempt to appear falsely "historic" - · Modern additions read as secondary to the historic structure in terms of size, scale, design, materials, and detailing - · Ensuring that historic materials or character defining features are preserved, protected, and not obscured by new construction - · Roof forms and pitch are consistent with the existing building - · Maintaining and repairing historic penthouses
+- · If an addition to a historic commercial building is desired, the addition is located at the rear of the building (not on a primary façade) - · Additions incorporate materials or design elements from the historic portion of the building but do not strive to copy historic designs or attempt to appear falsely "historic" - · Modern additions read as secondary to the historic structure in terms of size, scale, design, materials, and detailing - · Ensuring that historic materials or character defining features are preserved, protected, and not obscured by new construction - · Additions are reversible in that they can be removed at a later date with minimal damage or loss to the building's historic fabric - · Roof forms and pitch are consistent with the existing building

-- · Construction of an addition on a side or secondary elevation which is setback from the primary façade or street and is minimally visible from the public right-of-way - · Construction of a rooftop addition which is setback from the face of the primary façade and is constructed of materials which are complementary to the historic building
+- · Construction of an addition on a side or secondary elevation which is setback from the primary façade or street and is minimally visible from the public right-of-way - Construction of a rooftop addition. such as a rooftop patio, is setback from the face of the primary facade and is constructed of materials which are complementary to the historic building